 One more thing: the S-1 also tells us about the lock-up period.
 This is a period of time after the IPO during which insiders and early investors can’t sell their shares.
 When this period ends, a flood of shares can hit the market, which can cause the stock price to fluctuate.
 This is another opportunity for us to make some savvy trades.

 As I said above, there are plenty of other types of filings to have an idea about.
 However, these are some of the most popular SEC filings to look at for a quick and dirty DD session.
 Taking a look at a 10-K at the end or beginning of the year can become a strong catalyst to the start or end of any year.
 You’ll see the company’s financing deals, overall performance, and how they’ve managed to weather potential economic storms.

-Obviously, in 2020, coronavirus plays a big role.
-During the course of the year, 10-Qs play a big role as it revealed how companies were able to handle short-term expansion or contraction.
-Additionally, you can’t ignore the fact that even shorter-term 8-K filings cane reveal specific information when it comes to corporate financing deals.
+Obviously, in 2023, things like economic data and Fed meetings play a big role.
+During the course of the year, 10-Qs play a significant role as they can reveal how companies are able to handle short-term expansion or contraction.
+Additionally, you can’t ignore the fact that even shorter-term 8-K filings can reveal specific information when it comes to corporate financing deals.

 The 8-K, in particular, can show the exact conversion prices or sale price of predetermined financing deals.
 In this light, you as an investor understand where the “big money” is investing.
 Furthermore, you’ll understand that if certain penny stocks drop, following 8-K financing updates, there’s likely a chance that a new support or resistance forms at that level.